DevilCoders/CyberTex/docs/PLUGINS.md

 ## Testing Plugins

 * Write SAPL tests that exercise plugin-provided built-ins and run them with `sapl-test --plugin your.plugin tests/`.
-* Use Python unit tests to verify the plugin registration logic—the `.sapl` suffix is handled automatically by the import hook.
+* Use Python unit tests to verify the plugin registration logic—the `.sapl` suffix is handled automatically by the import hook so you can `import` the module like any regular package.
 * Validate interoperability with the SAPL server and website by running the integration tests defined in `tests/plugins/`.